imperva/terraform-dsfhub-agentless-onboarding/README.md

 The following example will go through the steps for onboarding Amazon RDS for PostgreSQL, but the ideas apply to all modules.

 ### Generate a DSF Authorization Token
 Using the ``dsfhub`` provider will require an authorization token that has been given access to the Unified Settings Console.
-To generate one, follow the instructions described in https://docs.imperva.com/bundle/v4.16-sonar-user-guide/page/84555.htm.
+To generate one, follow the instructions described in [Generating an Authorization Token for DSF Open APIs](https://docs.imperva.com/bundle/v4.16-sonar-user-guide/page/84555.htm).

 ### Configure the Providers
 Both the ``aws`` and ``dsfhub`` providers offer different methods for configuration.
 In this example, we will define authentication keys using environment variables.